joostiphone/Z390-Hackintosh-Joost/README.md

  https://github.com/joostiphone/Update-OpenCore-to-latest-version

-# Latest Changes in uploaded Big Sur EFI (without a Serial Number):
+# Latest Changes in uploaded Monterey and Big Sur EFI (without a Serial Number):
 Please note that I only use the latest Stable released versions of MacOS and OpenCore (so no beta's, nighly builds or latest commitments).

 (Item 0 is the oldest):